Clinteastman/comfyui_emu35_node/README.md

 - Missing dependency: if `huggingface_hub` is not installed, run the install commands in “Install deps”.
 - Flash-attn issues on Windows: select `attn_backend=sdpa` in the loader or keep `auto` (it falls back to SDPA automatically).
-- Device not found: if `cuda:9` isn’t available, the loader will use `cuda:0`.
+- Device not found: if the requested CUDA device index isn’t available, the loader will use `cuda:0`.
 You can set `device` explicitly.
 - OOM on large GPUs: enable `offload` (device_map=auto), reduce `num_images` to 1, reduce `max_new_tokens`, or use the base `Emu3.5` model instead of `Emu3.5-Image`.

 ## Roadmap (optional)